 Cord Blood Stem Cells: Stem cells extracted from blood within the umbilical cord of a newborn baby.
 The blood from the umbilical cord has a high concentration of stem cells, which are the cells from which all types of blood cells develop.

 Eosinophil: This is a type of white blood cell that kills parasites and is involved in inflammatory and allergic responses.

 Erythrocyte: Another term for a red blood cell.

 Granulocyte: White blood cells with granules that contain enzymes to help fight infection.
 Neutrophils, eosinophils, and basophils are types of granulocytes.

-Megakaryocyte: A large cell in the bone marrow which makes platelets, the cells responsible for normal blood clotting.
+Megakaryocyte: A large cell in the bone marrow that makes platelets, the cells responsible for normal blood clotting.

 Monoclonal: Proteins made by cells which all belong to the same clone are identical and are called monoclonal.

-Peripheral Blood Stem Cell (PBSC): Although present in only small quantities, stem cells are found in the circulation.
+Peripheral Blood Stem Cell: Although present in only small quantities, stem cells are found in the circulation.